alpinedev51/chat_app/README.md

-# Network Programming Learning Projects
+# TCP/UDP Chat Applications for Learning

 This repository contains a collection of chat applications implemented in various programming languages.
 The main purpose of these projects is to learn and practice: